 - America’s Leading Lawyers for Insurance, Chambers USA

-- AV Preeminent Rating in Insurance Law, Martindale-Hubbell
+- AV Preeminent Rating (including judicial) in Insurance Law, Martindale-Hubbell

 - American Bar Association